 Being single at any age has its pros and cons.
 There are times when we want to be footloose, free and single, and there’s times when we want to have a significant other to rely on.
 As we get older, dating stays the same in many ways, but also brings with it different challenges and anxieties.
-For mature daters, there’s a few key hurdles that singles over 50 need to overcome when dating to be successful.
+For mature daters, there’s a few key hurdles that UK singles dating over 50 need to overcome when dating to be successful.

 Singles over 50 have decades worth of life history under the belts already.
 They will have progressed in their careers, perhaps had families and raised children, or owned properties.
 They may also have had to deal with break-ups, divorce, bereavement and other unfortunate events that life deals us.